Yoga For Students (Fun Yoga For Students During Exams)

 A good way to turn your world around and look at it from a new angle.

 To do the headstand you need to balance well.
-This asana is referred to the king of all asanas.
+This asana is referred to as the king of all asanas.

 yoga for students